alejandroautalan/pygubu/README.md

 You should insert the _filename_ (or path) of your just saved UI definition.

-Note also that instead of `'mainwindow'` in the following line
+Note also that instead of `'mainwindow'` in the following line:

 ```python
 self.mainwindow = builder.get_object('mainwindow', master)